 The Ministry for Economy, Investment and Small Business in collaboration with the Ministry for Education and Employment issues an annual scheme called Entrepreneurship through Education that gives a grant to secondary education institutions to fund projects related to entrepreneurship education.
 The scheme aims to address the promotion of entrepreneurship and entrepreneurial qualities through education, by sponsoring projects submitted by educational institutions through a competitive call for proposals.

-Take Off is a non-formal education initiative which compliments the degree courses that related to entrepreneurship at the University of Malta.
-Take Off works closely with Malta Enterprise and Business First acting as a business incubator that gives young people the know-how, tools and mentoring to turn a good idea into a great business.
+Take Off is a non-formal education initiative that complements the degree courses related to entrepreneurship at the University of Malta.
+Take Off works closely with Malta Enterprise and Business First acting as a business incubator that gives young people the know-how, tools, and mentoring to turn a good idea into a great business.
 The aim is to help young people achieve their true potential by growing a truly sustainable enterprise.
-Take Off helps budding entrepreneurs to start-up, grow and sustain their commercial or social enterprise through provision of training programmes ranging from short courses for those new to business, in any business sector to more intensive courses for programme for businesses seeking significant finance and international growth; guidance and mentoring through a network of mentors, guides and coaches drawn from the University of Malta and the Maltese business community that give practical, hands-on support and guidance and also financing through seed funding by a network of public and private funding organisations that provide the people and resources needed to fund the venture.
+Take Off helps budding entrepreneurs to start up, grow and sustain their commercial or social enterprise through the provision of training programmes ranging from short courses for those new to business, in any business sector to more intensive courses for programme for businesses seeking significant finance and international growth; guidance and mentoring through a network of mentors, guides and coaches drawn from the University of Malta and the Maltese business community that gives practical, hands-on support and guidance and also financing through seed funding by a network of public and private funding organisations that provide the people and resources needed to fund the venture.

 Continuous Professional Development courses on entrepreneurship education are organised in Malta and are available for all teachers up to upper secondary education level, including school-based IVET teachers.
 Junior Achievement Young Enterprise (JA – YE) Malta also plays a role in the development of CPD in the field.
 No Continuous Professional Development activities on entrepreneurship education form part of the official undergraduate or post-graduate education courses given by the University of Malta, which is the only gateway to qualified teacher certification at this level.
 However, Junior Achievement Young Enterprise (JA–YE) Malta may be invited to provide Continuous Professional Development activities for educators to familiarise themselves with the JA – YE Malta educational programmes on offer, as well as with methodologies to implement entrepreneurship education activities in classrooms.